 For those of us who enjoy being in the saddle more than out of it, cycling has been a lifeline during the pandemic.
-Whether it’s helped provide a different solution to getting to work or been a fantastic new holiday choice, for some of us our bikes have become an even bigger part of life than they already were before.
+Whether you’ve been cycling to work or embarked on a cycling holiday, bikes have become an even bigger part of life for many of us.

-And, now you’ve got some more miles under your belt and initial goals ticked off, you may be looking for your next challenge.
-Why not take some inspiration from the professionals and really up your game?
-Here are some ideas to help you get stronger, get faster and take your cycling abilities even further.
+And, now you’ve got some more miles under your belt and initial cycling goals ticked off, you may be looking for your next challenge.
+Why not take some inspiration from the professionals and really improve your cycling performance?
+Here are some ideas to help you get stronger, faster and take your cycling abilities even further.

 If you’ve been on your bike a lot anyway, it could probably do with a onceover.
-If you’re about to take things to the next level, you need to make sure your machine can handle it.
+If you’re looking to push your cycling performance, you need to make sure your bike can handle it.
 Something as simple as a good clean with a product like the Muc-Off Nano Tech Bike Cleaner will get to those hard-to-reach but important places in terms of the mechanics.
 Check that your tyres are properly inflated and brakes are working correctly.
 And invest in some BikeHut All Weather Lube to stay ahead of the game and keep your chain lubricated and working well.

 You know how hard it can get up those hills, when you could do with a bit more power but can’t quite access it.
-As well as keeping you fit, cycling also demands increased levels of fitness as you build on your capabilities.
+As well as keeping you fit, cycling also demands increased levels of fitness to build cycling endurance.
 So, it’s really important to maintain your fitness levels outside of your cycling time and working on your core strength is a big part of that.